paulwilljones/gke-enterprise-self-service/README.md

 ...
 ```

-> Note: at the time of writing, Config Controller instanaces can be deployed using `gcloud` or Config Connector resources ([`ConfigControllerInstance`](https://cloud.google.com/config-connector/docs/reference/resource-docs/configcontroller/configcontrollerinstance)).
+> Note: at the time of writing, Config Controller instances can be deployed using `gcloud` or Config Connector resources ([`ConfigControllerInstance`](https://cloud.google.com/config-connector/docs/reference/resource-docs/configcontroller/configcontrollerinstance)).

 > Note: Config Controller instances can be hosted on GKE Standard and Autopilot clusters.
 For Autopilot, the `--full-management` flag is passed to `gcloud anthos config controller create`.